What has the Innovation Fund supported?

 Parliamentary Advocacy and Financing for Reproductive Health in Nigeria (PAFRHiN), 2015

-Parliamentary Advocacy and Financing for Reproductive Health in Nigeria (A&A WG).
+Parliamentary Advocacy and Financing for Reproductive Health in Nigeria (Advocacy and Accountability Working Group).
 Civil Society for Family Planning in Nigeria mobilized political support for RH supplies in Nigeria’s post-election period by rallying advocates to the cause, holding press briefings, and developing educational materials.

 Analysis of Post-2015 Financing for RH supplies and SRHR, 2015

-Analysis of Post-2015 Financing for RH supplies and SRHR (A&A WG) Karen Hoehn, International Development and Management Consultant, conducted an analysis of the evolving global architecture for development financing and the impact of that evolution on the future of RH commodity securing.
+Analysis of Post-2015 Financing for RH supplies and SRHR (Advocacy and Accountability Working Group) Karen Hoehn, International Development and Management Consultant, conducted an analysis of the evolving global architecture for development financing and the impact of that evolution on the future of RH commodity securing.
 The publication, “Analysis of the Dynamics Surrounding RH Supplies Commitment”, has enabled civil society advocates to successfully insert references to RH supplies and SRHR within the Financing for Development Zero Draft Outcome document.
 It has also offered the evidence base for a separate IF award to IPPF, which will allow it to lead a new advocacy campaign to safeguard RH commodity security in the post-2015 agenda.

 Health Games Kenya World Contraception Day Gaming Tournament, 2017